amalroy2016/DGMFM/README.md

 # DGMFM

-A toy project for learning about physics infromed deep learning model used for fluid simulations
+A toy model to learn about physics infromed deep learning used for fluid simulations